HelixHarbor/.github/profile/README.md

-# Welcome to Frontend-Backend-DevOps! 🎉
+# Welcome to HelixHarbor! 🎉

 Hello there, fellow code enthusiasts!
-You've stumbled upon the *Frontend-Backend-DevOps* organization, where we strive to sharpen our skills in full-stack development and DevOps practices.
+You've stumbled upon the *HelixHarbor* organization, where we strive to sharpen our skills in full-stack development and DevOps practices.
 We are a group of three friends who love to experiment, learn, and grow together in the ever-evolving world of technology.

 ## What do we do? 🚀